inasafe/inasafe-doc/docs/source/tutorial-docs/ToT/orbview-imagery.rst

 Display indicating that you have successfully executed JOSM with larger memory allocation

-C. Using  the“ImportImage” Plugin in JOSM
+C. Using  the"ImportImage" Plugin in JOSM
 -----------------------------------------

-Important thing to do before using the OrbView imagery in JOSM that adds memory (you can see the steps of additional memory in tutorial).After you download from USGS, and get Orbview imagery file in format .rar, to open the imagery in JOSM you need to download the “ImportImage” plugin.
+Important thing to do before using the OrbView imagery in JOSM that adds memory (you can see the steps of additional memory in tutorial).After you download from USGS, and get Orbview imagery file in format .rar, to open the imagery in JOSM you need to download the "ImportImage" plugin.
 Steps to be carried out, is:

 - Open JOSM, then click Edit – Preferences – box Plugin (power jack icon) – ImportImagePlugin, click Ok and Restart JOSM.